kuglimon/molokki/fallout-save-editor/README.md

 # But why?

-Sulik didn't put his weapon away and now half of NCR want's to kill me.
-I stunlocked myself on making my own editor and introduce some forced positivity into NCR.
+Sulik didn't put his weapon away and now half of NCR wants to kill me.
+I stunlocked myself to make my own save editor and introduce some forced pacifism into NCR.

-Some of other available mod tools were flagged by totalvirus as viruses.
-Others were closed source, which I think doesn't help the modding community at all.
+Some of the other available mod tools were flagged as viruses by totalvirus.
+Many were closed source, which doesn't help the modding community at all.

 # Usage